Opinion | Democrats have prevailed, but Trumpism is still here. We can’t be complacent.

-And neither did the certification of electoral college votes in a joint session of Congress on Jan.
+And neither did the certification of electoral college votes, in a joint session of Congress on Jan.
 6, halt ideologically motivated extremists with objections to the 2020 election results and the presidential transition from mobilizing to incite or commit violence.

 The same kind of hostility to the exercise of government authority that drove Southern troops to take up arms against their country in 1861 also infected and drove the mob of Trump supporters to invade and desecrate the U.S. Capitol.